Joxel García: University of Texas MD Anderson Cancer Center Executive Director of the Cancer Control and Prevention Platform

 On August 31, 2015, Garcia was named Executive Director of the University of Texas MD Anderson Cancer Center Cancer Control and Prevention Platform.
 Dr. Garcia worked with the University of Texas MD Anderson leadership to create a global platform for research, prevention and treatment to establish centers of excellence.

+New York City Department of Health and Mental Hygiene Deputy Commissioner and Chief Program Officer

+On June 21, 2024 Dr. Joxel Garcia has been appointed by Health Commissioner Dr. Ashwin Vasan as the Department of Health and Mental Hygiene’s First Deputy Commissioner and Chief Program Officer.
+His duties include overseeing the Divisions of Disease Control, Environmental Health, Family and Child Health, and Mental Hygiene.

 Extracurricular

 Dr. García has served on a number of national boards, including the Prevent Cancer Foundation, National Advisory Committee on Violence against Women, National Dialogue on Cancer, the United States Preventive Services Task Force, the Campaign for Tobacco Free Kids, Trinity Health Of New England and as the president-elect of the Association of State and Territorial Health Officials.